 Providers may release some information to live-in family or caretakers without a court order or consumer consent if the providers follow the steps outlined in state regulation (Rules Governing the Disclosure of Information Pertaining to Mentally Disabled Clients), as long as the disclosure of information is for a treatment purpose and does not pertain to substance abuse or HIV.

 Release to Disability Rights Center Advocates

-Providers can release records to advocates of the Disability Rights Center (DRC) if the consumer or guardian gives permission.
-DRC advocates further have access if they are investigating a complaint concerning a consumer who is either his or her own guardian or a DHHS ward, and if there is probable cause to believe that abuse or neglect is occurring, and if they are unable to get permission from the consumer because of the consumer’s mental or physical condition.
-DRC advocates also have access if they are investigating a complaint concerning a consumer’s guardian, if there is probable cause to believe that the health or safety of the consumer is in serious and immediate jeopardy, and if the advocate’s attempts to work with the guardian have failed.
+Providers can release records to advocates of the Disability Rights Maine (DRM) if the consumer or guardian gives permission.
+DRM advocates further have access if they are investigating a complaint concerning a consumer who is either his or her own guardian or a DHHS ward, and if there is probable cause to believe that abuse or neglect is occurring, and if they are unable to get permission from the consumer because of the consumer’s mental or physical condition.
+DRM advocates also have access if they are investigating a complaint concerning a consumer’s guardian, if there is probable cause to believe that the health or safety of the consumer is in serious and immediate jeopardy, and if the advocate’s attempts to work with the guardian have failed.

 Release to DHHS